-Puerto Vallarta and the surrounding towns are wonderful to discover and explore with kids.
-Here are our best transport tips to help you and your family get around Puerto Vallarta with as little stress as possible.
+Puerto Vallarta, Mexico is a beautiful, tropical destination.
+Locatedon the West Coast of Mexico, Puerto Vallarta, and the surrounding towns are wonderful to discover and easy to explore with kids.
+Here are our best tips to help you and your family get around Puerto Vallarta with as little stress as possible.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.